AFCPE Symposium Awards: Outstanding Symposium Poster Award

 2024: Lynn McHann

-Discover the innovative approach of “Laughing All the Way to the Bank: A YouTube Guide to Financial Wellness for Young Adults” at our upcoming poster presentation.
-This session is designed for financial wellness industry professionals eager to learn about engaging young adults through digital media.
+“Laughing All the Way to the Bank: A YouTube Guide to Financial Wellness for Young Adults” is designed for financial wellness industry professionals eager to learn about engaging young adults through digital media.
 Our YouTube series breaks down complex financial concepts into fun, easy-to-understand episodes that resonate with a younger audience.

-The poster will detail our content strategy, audience engagement techniques, and the educational outcomes observed from the series.
-Learn how humor and relatable storytelling can transform traditional financial education into captivating content that empowers young adults to make informed financial decisions.
-Whether you’re looking to enhance your current programs or explore new educational methods, this presentation will provide valuable insights into the power of social media in financial education.
-Join us to see how we’re making financial literacy educational and entertaining!
+The poster details content strategy, audience engagement techniques, and the educational outcomes observed from the series.
+With humor and relatable storytelling, it transforms traditional financial education into captivating content that empowers young adults to make informed financial decisions.

 2023: Jenni Whiteley and Yoon G. Lee